 Services At St Andrew's

-For those who like to start each Sunday with a quiet, contemplative service of worship, this ‘said’ form of Holy Communion is a nice way to start the day.
+A ‘said’ traditional form of Holy Communion for those who like to start each Sunday with a quiet, contemplative service of worship.

 The first Sunday of each month is an informal Family Worship accompanied by our church band.